zeldaret/oot-gc/README.md

 #### Windows

+If you want to use WSL, follow the steps for Ubuntu/Debian above.

 You will need the following dependencies:
 - [ninja.exe](https://github.com/ninja-build/ninja/releases/latest)
 - Python (make sure to add it to your PATH during the installation)